allo-protocol/allo-contracts/README.md

 This project is built using [hardhat](https://hardhat.org).
 All the contracts required to run / manage a round can be found here.
-If you come across any vulnerabilties, do create an issue / raise a PR to help improve the contracts. ^_^
+If you come across any vulnerabilities, do create an issue / raise a PR to help improve the contracts. ^_^

 ## Directory Structure